gajjara/gajjara.github.io/cleaning_device.md

 As seen in the image the group was clearly able to effectively clean the retainer, and in fact made the retainer more clean than when it was untouched.

-With the group, we took several samples of various images, and we were able to further prove the effectiveness of the group's cleaning device.
+With the group, we took several images of retainers, and we were able to further prove the effectiveness of the group's cleaning device.